“What are the odds of winning my disability claim?” is a question I am often asked.

 What are my chances of winning a disability hearing?

-Claimants that are denied at the pre-hearing level have an opportunity to appeal those decisions and request a hearing in front of an Administrative Law Judge (“ALJ”).
+Claimants that are denied at the pre-hearing level have an opportunity to In the event you disagree with a decision, you can appeal it.
+Appeals are common after the initial and reconsideration levels.
+More those decisions and request a hearing in front of an Administrative Law Judge (“ALJ”).
 After a successful appeal, a claimant’s file will be transitioned from the DDS to the Office of Hearings Operations (“OHO”).
 This will be a claimant’s first opportunity to present their case in person.

 Social Security statistics prove this is the most favorable level of review as nearly 50% of all applicants are awarded at this level.
 It gets even better for those that are represented at the hearing as those claimants, according to the GAO, have a 3 times greater chance of winning their claim than those that are not represented.